platformable/apiplaybook/src/content/docs/reference/build-new-APIs.md

+---
+title: Build new APIs
+description: To be edited
+---

 Process for managing a new API project at WIPO
 A new external API project will be identified in one of two ways: